Consensys/quorum/docs/Permissioning/Permissioning apis.md

 ```

 #### quorumPermission.approveOrg
-This api can be executed by a network admin account only for approving a proposed organization into the network.
+This api can be executed by a network admin account (`from:` in transactions args) only for approving a proposed organization into the network.
-* Input: Unique organization id, enode id, account id
+* Input: Unique organization id, enode id, account id (org admin account)
 * Output: Status of the operation
 * Example:
 ```